 There are no direct symptoms of high cholesterol.
-That's why getting a blood test if you or your doctor are concerned, is so important.
+That's why getting a blood test is so important if you or your doctor are concerned.

 Testing is quick and covered by most insurance plans - there's no reason not to know!